Oman to give visa-free 10-day entry to 103 countries to boost tourism

 Visitors must have a confirmed hotel reservation, health insurance and a return ticket, Royal Oman Police said on its Twitter account.

-“Nationals of 103 counties are exempted from entry visas into the Sultanate for a period of ten days,” it said.
+“Nationals of 103 countries are exempted from entry visas into the Sultanate for a period of ten days,” it said.

 Oman last week said it would resume granting tourist visas to people visiting on trips arranged by hotels and travel companies, after they were suspended due to the coronavirus pandemic.